Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: Introduction

-This paper aims to develop a numerical procedure to solve \eqref{pro:1} with a global convergence guarantee.
-When the objective $f$ is deterministic, a number of nonlinear optimization methods with well-understood convergence results are applicable, such as exact penalty method, augmented Lagrangian method, sequential quadratic programming (SQP), and interior point method \citep{Nocedal2006Numerical}.
-In contrast, methods to solve constrained stochastic nonlinear problems with satisfactory convergence guarantees have been developed only recently.
-In particular, with only equality constraints, \cite{Berahas2021Sequential} designed a very first stochastic SQP scheme using an $\ell_1$-penalized merit function and showed that, for any initialization, the KKT residuals $\{R_t\}_t$ converge in two different regimes, determined by the~prespecified deterministic stepsize related sequence $\{\alpha_t\}_t$: \begin{enumerate}[label=(\alph*),topsep=0pt] \itemsep{0.0em} \item (constant stepsize) if $\alpha_t = \alpha$ for some small $\alpha>0$, then $\frac{1}{t+1} \sum_{i=0}^{t}\mE[R_i^2] \leq \frac{\Upsilon}{\alpha(t+1)} + \Upsilon\alpha$ for some $\Upsilon>0$; \item (decaying stepsize) if $\alpha_t$ satisfies $\sum_{t=0}^{\infty}\alpha_t = \infty$ and $\sum_{t=0}^{\infty}\alpha_t^2 <\infty$, then $\liminf_{t\rightarrow \infty}\mE[R_t^2] = 0$. \end{enumerate} Both convergence regimes are well known for unconstrained stochastic problems where $R_t = \|\nabla f(\bx^t)\|$ (see \cite{Bottou2018Optimization} for a recent review), while \cite{Berahas2021Sequential} generalized~the results to equality constrained problems.
-It is also worth mentioning that the authors designed a scheme for choosing the stepsize (based on the prespecified sequence) to improve the algorithm adaptivity.
-Differently, \cite{Na2021Adaptive} proposed an alternative stochastic SQP with differentiable exact augmented Lagrangian merit function.
-The authors enhanced the base algorithm with a natural stochastic line search, and proved a different guarantee: for any~initialization, $\liminf_{t\rightarrow \infty} R_t^2 = 0$ \textit{almost~surely}.
-Such an almost sure convergence is achieved by requiring the estimation error to be vanished as the iteration proceeds, similar to unconstrained problems \citep{Paquette2020Stochastic}.
-Recently, \cite{Berahas2021Stochastic} developed a procedure to deal with rank-deficient constrained stochastic problems and \cite{Curtis2021Inexact} studied stochastic SQP with inexact Newton directions.
-However, all aforementioned works do not allow inequality constraints.
+This paper aims to develop a numerical procedure to solve \eqref{pro:1} with a~global convergence guarantee.
+When the objective $f$ is deterministic, numerous nonlinear optimization methods with well-understood convergence results are applicable, such as exact penalty methods, augmented Lagrangian methods,~sequential quadratic programming (SQP) methods, and interior-point methods \citep{Nocedal2006Numerical}.
+However, methods to solve constrained \textit{stochastic} nonlinear problems~with satisfactory convergence guarantees have been developed only recently.
+In particular, with only equality constraints, \cite{Berahas2021Sequential} designed a very first stochastic SQP (StoSQP) scheme using an $\ell_1$-penalized merit function, and showed that for any initialization, the KKT residuals $\{R_t\}_t$ converge in two different regimes, determined by a prespecified deterministic stepsize-related sequence $\{\alpha_t\}_t$: \begin{enumerate}[label=(\alph*),topsep=0pt] \itemsep{0.0em} \item (constant sequence) if $\alpha_t = \alpha$ for some small $\alpha>0$, then $ \sum_{i=0}^{t-1}\mE[R_i^2]/t \leq \Upsilon/(\alpha t) + \Upsilon\alpha$ for some $\Upsilon>0$;